-SAS students use computer applications in almost all their endeavors, from physics simulations to art installations.
+SAS students use computer applications in almost all of their endeavors, from physics simulations to art installations.
 Students have access to school-owned computers in the Agee Library and Tech Lab, popular locations for getting school work done.
 Tech carts provide additional computers for classroom use as needed.
 Most boarding students keep a computer in their room and take advantage of the campus-wide high-speed Internet access.

 Classroom technology includes Promethean Activ boards or Epson BrightLink interactive projectors and Chromebook carts which may be reserved by any teacher for classroom use.
 Middle School students enjoy a 1:1 Chromebook program.
 Students learn to use word processing, spreadsheet, presentation, and graphics software as well as class-specific applications such as Fathom (math) and Logger Pro (physics).

-Our technology lab, which may be reserved by any teacher, is equipped with Apple iMacs.
+Our Technology Lab, which may be reserved by any teacher, is equipped with Apple iMacs.
 Sixth and seventh grade students take technology classes as part of their curriculum.
 Other Innovation courses include IDE8 and Computing Essentials.
 The technology lab is available to students 8 a.m.–5 p.m. if a class does not have it reserved.
 The Agee Library is equipped with Windows desktop computers available for student use.

-WiFi is available in academic and administrative buildings and the residential houses.
+Wireless internet access is available in academic and administrative buildings and the residential houses.
 A firewall provides appropriate filtering of web content, viruses, and junk email.

-Tech Nimble SAS students are encouraged to use multiple hardware devices and to become adept at Windows, Mac OS, iPad, Chrome, and Android devices.
+SAS students are encouraged to use multiple hardware devices and to become adept at Windows, Mac OS, iPad, Chrome, and Android devices.
 Because our email system is Google based, student becomes proficient at using Google Drive, Calendar, Slides, and Sheets.
 It is common for students to collaborate on a shared Google document using Google Drive.

 The school employs an Educational Technology Coordinator and a Technology Coordinator to provide support for students, teachers, and other school personnel.
 Both Apple and Windows-based computers and devices are fully supported.